top of page

 About Ali

-Ali Iles (MAR, MFHT) is a Reflexology & Massage Therapist based in Downend, Bristol BS16.
+Ali Iles is a Reflexology & Massage Therapist based in Downend, Bristol, UK.

 Offering Complementary Therapies to help bring relief from a wide range of acute and chronic conditions plus providing you with time for relaxation - relieving tension and helping to improve your sense of wellbeing and health.